 Belarus’s Lukashenko jailed election rivals and mocked women as unfit to lead.
-One is now leading the opposition.
+Now one is leading the opposition.

 “My assessment is that there will be street clashes.
 There will be protests,” Shraibman said.
 “There will be a crackdown on these protests.
 I don’t see any evidence of them leading to a power collapse.
 Protests have to be led.
 Protests need to be sustainable to be successful.”

 He said the election would leave Lukashenko weakened in negotiations with Russia.
-Moscow has been pushing Belarus to more closely integrate its economy and policies with Russia for years.
-While Lukashenko is happy to buy cheap Russian gas, he has been stalling on integration for years.
+Moscow has been pushing Belarus to more closely integrate its economy and policies with Russia.
+Although Lukashenko is happy to buy cheap Russian natural gas, he has been stalling on integration for years.

-“I don’t think Lukashenko, despite having his hands tied, will cave in to Russian pressure in terms of integration because it’s an issue of power for him and there’s nothing more important to him than power.”
+“I don’t think Lukashenko, despite having his hands tied, will cave in to Russian pressure in terms of integration, because it’s an issue of power for him, and there’s nothing more important to him than power,” Shraibman said.

-Maria Kolesnikova of the Babariko campaign said the population knew that Lukashenko had been weakened by his loss of support.
+Kolesnikova, of the Babariko campaign, said Belarusans know that Lukashenko has been weakened by his loss of support.

-“I am counting on the reaction of the Belarusian people who are now fully aware of what is happening and can see the evidence of the weakness of the government.
-The Belarusian people see that we are the majority that we want change,” she said.
+“I am counting on the reaction of the … people, who are now fully aware of what is happening and can see the evidence of the weakness of the government.
+The … people see that we are the majority, that we want change,” she said.

-“If we do nothing, then nothing will change,” said lawyer Marina Nikandrina joined street protests after the 2010 presidential election when riot police in black helmets, shields and batons beat up and arrested protesters.
+“If we do nothing, then nothing will change,” said lawyer Marina Nikandrina, who joined street protests after the 2010 presidential election, when riot police with black helmets, shields and batons beat up and arrested demonstrators.
 She later sent her daughter to study in Poland.

-But unlike neighboring Ukraine, which saw two successful revolutions in 2004-5 and 2014, she doubts that Belarusians have the will to try to topple Lukashenko by force.
+But unlike neighboring Ukraine, which saw two successful revolutions in 2004-2005 and 2014, Belarusans won’t have the will to try to topple Lukashenko by force, she said.

-“Belarusians are not the people who will fight until blood flows,” she said.
+Belarusans “are not the people who will fight until blood flows,” she said.

 Ilya Kuzniatsou in Minsk contributed to this report.